yale-cpsc-213/cli-and-git-starter/README.md

 For the sakes of brevity and clarity, we'll refer to your data directory as `$DATA` and the directory with files you'll turn in as `$SUBMISSION`.
+The `$SUBMISSION` directory is your local copy of the git repo you cloned from GitHub.
+It is what you will ultimately submit by pushing to GitHub.
 As you do analyses, you'll
-be committing your work to your git repo and I'll tell you when you should do that.
+be committing your work to your local git repo and I'll tell you when you should do that.
 Of course, if you get an answer wrong, you can always fix it---that is the beauty of git.